-There is a growing interest in developing universal models for medical image segmentation~\cite{MedSAM, SAM4Med?}, by adapting the pre-trained Segment Anything Model (SAM)~\cite{SAM} models from the computer vision community.
-However, while transferring to medical scenarios, these models trained on natural images suffer from fundamental limitations: (i) models typically perform 2D slice segmentation, that are later fused into 3D volumes through post-processing.
-This approach overlooks the critical contextual information inherent in 3D radiological imaging; (ii) models often require point or box inputs as prompts, thus is an interactive segmentation model, requiring considerable manual efforts for use in practice; (iii) models suffer from significant domain gaps, from image statistics to domain-specific medical knowledge.
+There is a growing interest in developing foundation models for medical image segmentation~\cite{MedSAM, SAM4Med?}, by adapting the pre-trained Segment Anything Model (SAM)~\cite{SAM} models from the computer vision community.
+However, while transferring to medical scenarios, these models trained on natural images suffer from fundamental limitations: (i) models typically perform 2D slice segmentation, which is later fused into 3D volumes through post-processing.
+This approach overlooks the crucial contextual information in 3D radiological imaging; (ii) models often require point or box inputs as prompts, thus are interactive segmentation models, requiring considerable manual effort for use in practice; (iii) models suffer from significant domain gaps, from image statistics to domain-specific medical knowledge.

-In this paper, we present the \textbf{first knowledge-enhanced} universal model for 3D medical volume segmentation, \textbf{with language/text as prompt, termed as \model{}}.
-In practice, our model can effectively take 3D volume as visual inputs along with text prompts, to seamlessly tackle various medical image segmentation tasks, across modalities, anatomies, and body regions.
-As illustrated in Fig.~\ref{fig:new_highlevel_idea}, our proposed method distinguishes from previous medical segmentation paradigms, that can be seamlessly applied to clinics or integrated with any large language model.
+In this paper, we present the \textbf{first knowledge-enhanced} foundation model for 3D medical volume segmentation, \textbf{with medical terminology as text prompt, termed as \model{}}.
+In practice, our model can effectively take 3D volumes as visual inputs along with text prompts, to seamlessly tackle various medical image segmentation tasks, across modalities, anatomies, and body regions.
+As illustrated in Figure 1, our proposed method distinguishes itself from previous medical segmentation paradigms, that can be seamlessly applied to clinical practice or integrated with any large language model.
 Specifically, we make the following contributions:

 \textbf{On dataset construction,} we construct a knowledge tree on anatomy concepts and definitions throughout the human body.
 On the visual side, we curate over 22K 3D medical image scans with 302K anatomical segmentation annotations, covering 497 categories from 72 publicly available medical segmentation datasets, termed as \textbf{\samdataset}.
-To the best of our knowledge, \samdataset{} denotes the largest and most comprehensive collection of public 3D medical segmentation datasets.
-To achieve such goal, we have invested significant efforts in standardizing datasets and unifying annotation labels, paving the way for universal segmentation task.
-For complete list of datasets and download links, we refer the reader to Table~\ref{tab:dataset_details} and Table~\ref{tab:dataset_links}.
+To the best of our knowledge, \samdataset{} represents the largest and most comprehensive collection of public 3D medical segmentation datasets.
+To achieve this goal, we have invested significant effort in standardizing datasets and unifying annotation labels, paving the way for training a large-vocabulary segmentation foundation model.
+For a complete list of datasets and download links, we refer readers to Table~\ref{tab:dataset_links}.